 The rate at which new ETH are issued and put into circulation is expected to vary.
-As of December 31, 2023, following the Merge, approximately 2,400 ETH are issued per day, though the issuance rate varies based on the number of validators on the network.
-In addition, the issuance of new ETH could be partially or completely offset by the burn mechanism introduced by the EIP-1559 modification, under which

-ETH are removed from supply at a rate that varies with network usage.
+Following the Merge, approximately 1,700 ETH are issued per day, though the issuance rate varies based on the number of validators on the network.
+In addition, the issuance of new ETH could be partially or completely offset by the burn mechanism introduced by the EIP-1559 modification, under which ETH are removed from supply at a rate that varies with network usage.
 On occasion, the ETH supply has been deflationary over a 24-hour period as a result of the burn mechanism.
 The attributes of the new consensus algorithm are subject to change, but in sum, the new consensus algorithm and related modifications reduced total new ETH issuances and could turn the ETH supply deflationary over the long term.

-As of December 31, 2023, approximately 120 million ETH were outstanding.25
+As of June 30, 2023, approximately 120 million ETH were outstanding.
+18